-UFC training is brutal and dangerous.
+This UFC champion has a grueling regimen of intense exercise, a strict diet...and Excel

 On June 9, Robert Whittaker found himself in a boss fight, only it wasn't in a video game.
 It was in the Ultimate Fighting Championship's caged octagon, where for 23 years combatants have fought by mixing techniques from jiujitsu, kickboxing, wrestling and any other martial art that actually works.

 Whittaker, the UFC's 27-year-old middleweight champion, is at the sharpest edge of arguably the world's most extreme sport.
-On that night in Chicago at UFC 225, a show that raked in a live gate of $2.5 million and had 250,000 others paying around $60 to watch on pay-per-view, the Australian fought mixed martial arts legend Yoel Romero, of Cuba, in the prestigious main event.
+On that night in Chicago at UFC 225, a show that raked in a live gate of $2.5 million and had 250,000 others paying around $60 apiece to watch on pay-per-view, the Australian fought mixed martial arts legend Yoel Romero, of Cuba, in the prestigious main event.

 Romero, a former Olympic wrestler, is a freak athlete.
 He's 41 but looks 21.
 He's stronger than Whittaker and moves more explosively too.
 Built like a granite sculpture, Romero has muscles so hard that Whittaker broke his hand punching him in the first round.
-For the remaining 20 minutes of the 25 minute fight, Whittaker had only one useful fist.
+For the remaining 20 minutes of the 25-minute fight, Whittaker had only one useful fist.

 Yet Whittaker combined an iron defense, timing and precision to win by a narrow split decision.